 The last four of these are to be elected concurrently.
-We repeat: students must apply for admission to the certification program by January 15 of their sophomore year.
+We repeat: students are encouraged to apply for admission to the certification program during their sophomore year.
 Forms are available at the School of Education, Office of Student Services (1228 SEB).

 IV.
-Additionally, every student must successfully complete: an introductory course in psychology (should be taken before Ed 391) and

-Michigan's licensure requirements.
+Additionally, every student must successfully complete: an introductory course in psychology (should be taken before Ed 391) and Michigan's licensure requirements.

-V. Every Teaching Certificate student must also obtain a concentration or minor (SOE, not LS&A) in another academic field.
+V. Every Teaching Certificate student must also obtain a major or minor (SoE, not LSA) in another academic field.
 This normally requires 20-24 credits in a structured program in an area other than mathematics.
 Consult the Bulletin of the School of Education for acceptable programs.